MarcinKilarski/Interactive-Website-Performance-Report/README.md

 ## Credits

-This template couldn't be prepared without amazing people who experimented with Google Data Studio before and who shared their work with the community.
+This report template couldn't be prepared without amazing people who experimented with Google Data Studio before and shared their work with the community.

 ### Google Analytics Reports